 It is useful to figure out which of the three towns you prefer to stay near Bromo and what your destination will be afterward.
-If you are planning to visit the Ijen Crater than stay at Probolingo or Cemoro Lawang is the best option.
+If you are planning to visit the Ijen Crater then staying at Probolingo or Cemoro Lawang is the best option.
 The last thing to decide is whether you are going on a tour to Bromo or not.

 Price of a Bromo tour

-Prices for a tour to Bromo ranges anywhere from 500.000 to 2.500.000 IDR (30 to 170 USD) depending on the number of days, private or not, and comfort you are looking for.
+Prices for a tour to Bromo range anywhere from 500,000 to 2,500,000 IDR (30 to 170 USD) depending on the number of days, private or not, and the comfort you are looking for.
 The usual Bromo tour includes:

 - Coban Pelangi (waterfall)